codeship/screencast-storyboards/blogposts/node-github-heroku.md

 You can inspect the output of a single command by clicking on it.
-For the `codefish` application, we can see that two RSpec examples were run.
+For the `codefish` application, we can see that two Jasmine specs were run.

 [![Look at the log of a single command by clicking on it][screenshot-build-log]][screenshot-build-log]